injekt666/RTK/README.md

 Enumerate files that might be hosted via a TFTPD service

 # weblinx.sh
-Parses all links from a tartet URLs source code.
+Parses all links from a target URLs source code.

 and other miscellaneous tools